-to protect the vari correct grade of fil efficiency of the fil commissioning. e filter to reduce this contamination to an acceptable level in order ous components from excessive wear.
-It is necessary to use the lter and a contamination indicator is required in order to check the lter.
-Systems are often flushed using economical filters before itioning of the filter is largely based on the sensitivity to dirt of the ents in use.
+It is the task of the filter to reduce this contamination to an acceptable level in order to protect the various components from excessive wear.
+It is necessary to use the correct grade of filter and a contamination indicator is required in order to check the efficiency of the filter.
+Systems are often flushed using economical filters before commissioning.
+Selection and positioning of the filter is largely based on the sensitivity to dirt of the hydraulic components in use.
 Grade of filtration Dirt particles are measured in μm, the grade of filtration is indicated accordingly.
-Distinction is made between: Absolute filter fineness indicates the largest particle able to pass through a filter Nominal filter fineness particles of nominal pore size are arrested on passing through everal times Average pore size measurement of the average pore size for a filter medium as defined in the Gaussian process β-value indicates how many times more particles above a specific size are located in the filter intake than in the filter return Example $\beta{50}$ = 10 means that 10 x as many particles larger than 50 μm are located in the filter intake than in the filter outlet.
-Proposed grade of filtration x in $\mu$ m, where $\beta$ x = 100 Type of hydraulic system 1-2To prevent the most fine degree of contamination in highly sensi with an exceptionally high level of reliability; mainly used for aer laboratory conditions.
-2-5 Sensitive, powerful control and regulating systems in the high pressure range; frequently used for aeronautics, robots and machine tools.
+Distinction is made between: Absolute filter fineness indicates the largest particle able to pass through a filter Nominal filter fineness particles of nominal pore size are arrested on passing through everal times Average pore size measurement of the average pore size for a filter medium as defined in the Gaussian process β-value indicates how many times more particles above a specific size are located in the filter intake than in the filter return Example β{50} = 10 means that 10 x as many particles larger than 50 μm are located in the filter intake than in the filter outlet.
+Proposed grade of Type of hydraulic system

+Proposed grade of filtration x in μ m, where β x = 100 Type of hydraulic system 1-2 To prevent the most fine degree of contamination in highly sensitive systems with an exceptionally high level of reliability; mainly used for aeronautics or laboratory conditions.
+2 - 5 Sensitive, powerful control and regulating systems in the high pressure range; frequently used for aeronautics, robots and machine tools.
 5 - 10 Expensive industrial hydraulic systems offering considerable operational reliability and a planned service life for individual components.
 10-20 General hydraulic and mobile hydraulic systems, average pressure and size.
+15 - 25 Systems for heavy industry or those with a limited service life.
+20-40 Low pressure systems with considerable play.
+Grades of filtration and areas of application